-Control the color and tone of an image with Photoshop Adjustment Layers.
+Control the colour and tone of an image with Photoshop Adjustment Layers.
 Adjustments are not filters — but if you’re a beginner it can be useful to think of them like that.
-Adjustments apply changes to an image or part of an image and, generally speaking, fall into three major groups: They modify tone, color, and black-and-white conversion.
+Adjustments apply changes to an image or part of an image and, generally speaking, fall into three major groups: They modify tone, colour and black-and-white conversion.

-Adjust the color and lighting in an image.
+Adjust the colour and lighting in an image.

-Tonal adjustments modify things like hue, contrast, vibrance, and saturation.
-Color adjustments help you control the colors in an image.
-Black-and-white conversions can make colors more muted or turn a full-color image into a fully black-and-white one.
+Tonal adjustments modify things like hue, contrast, vibrance and saturation.
+Colour adjustments help you to control the colours in an image.
+Black-and-white conversions can make colours more muted or turn a full-colour image into a fully black-and-white one.